 Becoming “one of the most, if not the most, powerful character in the Marvel Cinematic Universe,” according to Schwartz, was no easy task.
 To prepare for the role, Larson did nine months of intense training.
 “It’s really become a huge part of how I learned more about her and became her and embodied her was through [training] — was through discovering my own strength,” Larson said.

 On top of the physical toll, Larson “had to go through every emotion possible with her.”
 “All of my heroes were just unapologetically themselves,” Larson said.
 “And they were flawed at times, and that’s OK.
 So for me, that’s part of who Carol is, too.
 She’s flawed.
 She’s not perfect.”

-Additionally, Carol/Captain Marvel will be the first female lead in a Marvel film that will precede all other Marvel films in the MCU timeline.
+Additionally, Carol/Captain Marvel is the first female lead in a Marvel film that precedes all other Marvel films in the MCU timeline.
 (No pressure, right?)

 “Very early in the development process, we seized on the idea of setting it in the 90s to let the character carve out her own space in the Cinematic Universe and give her a lot of thematic weight and significance to the Universe,” Schwartz said.
 “It’s more or less this adventure that’s going to inspire a lot of what we see in the MCU.”